joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 2. Market vertical that client is in
 3. The business outcome of what you did for that client

-#### Horizontal Inventory

-Add to your inventory all horizontal abilities you currently have that help you move the needle for clients.
+**Horizontal Inventory**: Add to your inventory all horizontal abilities you currently have that help you move the needle for clients.
 The following would be horizontal abilities:

 - Increase conversion rate on e-commerce stores
 - Reduce downtime for critical infrastructure
 - Integrate ERP with other systems
 - Reduce cognitive load of using software

-#### Entrepreneurial Theses Inventory

-Add to your inventory all entrepreneurial theses you're sitting on.
+**Entrepreneurial Theses Inventory**: Add to your inventory all entrepreneurial theses you're sitting on.

 The difference between this and the horizontal inventory is that you might have to put together a team, or rent skill you don't have, or build something that requires up-front investment, or just generally take on more risk -- perhaps by pursuing a specialization you just can't validate but you believe deeply in -- as part of building out your market position.

-### 2) Extend
+## 2) Extend

 Add to your inventory all verticals that interest you, even if you haven't worked in them before.